 “kind” giving the registered log message kind for this message as returned from ILogger::QueryLogMessageKind method.

-If the LogMessageKind ID was not previously registered by using ILogger::QueryLogMessageKind, then it registers the passed LogMessageKind with text set to the passed number, followed by the sender’s Name and the string “undefined log message kind”.
+If the LogMessageKind ID was not previously registered by using ILogger::QueryLogMessageKind, then it registers the passed LogMessageKind with text set to the passed number, followed by the sender’s Path in the model hierarchy.
+It is recommended that the implementation writes a Warning message in the logbook to notify creation of a new LogMessageKind.

 This implicit registration of a new LogMessageKind ID allows to quickly identify models in a simulation that are logging using custom unregistered LogMessageKinds.